CCPA Rulemaking - Cybersecurity Audits

 1.a.

-with minimal modifications, as these state agencies serve both businesses and consumers.
+modifications, as these state agencies serve both businesses and

 b.
 What processes have businesses or organizations implemented to comply with these laws that could also assist with their compliance with CCPA’s cybersecurity audit requirements?